hkassow/upgraded-guacamole/README.md

 # view/create/edit recipes
+# filter recipes by ingredients or by letters/words
 # create grocery list from recipes
 # organize ingredients by tags (tags self created like upstairs and downstairs for our use case)